Sun’s out, tools out! Here’s your summer home maintenance checklist7/21/2023

-Summer is a great time for home maintenance.
-The days are long, the weather’s great, and you can enjoy the sun while improving your home.
+Summer is an excellent time for home maintenance.
+The days are long, the weather’s great and you can enjoy the sun while improving your home.
 Summer maintenance is also incredibly forward-thinking as you can save yourself a surprise winter mishap.

 The best thing you can do is to get started.
 Here’s our checklist of home maintenance tips to whip your place into perfect summer shape.
 First, let’s start: